 Provides fire, rescue and EMS services to the citizens of Greensboro and those areas surrounding Greensboro.
 Hall available for public use.
 Please visit our website to inquire about renting the hall.
 Room capacity: 125 (with tables and chairs available), air conditioned.
 Ample parking around the building; not accessible to the handicapped.
 Annual fireman's' carnival held in June or July.
 Meetings held the last Tuesday of each month at 7:30 PM.

 His Hope Haven accepts single men and women, as well as family groups, as guests.
-Potential guests MUST be referred through the Caroline County Dept. of Social Services.
 The shelter opens at 5:30 PM and guests are provided with dinner, breakfast the next morning, and a packed lunch.
 Shower facilities are available.
-Guests leave at 7 AM each morning.
+Guests leave at 9 AM each morning.
 Guests without transportation are driven into Denton, and picked up there later.
-Volunteers accepted and donations appreciated.
+The drop off and pickup area is in the parking lot of the court house across from the Episcopal Church on Gay Street.

 Fire and EMS services provided.
 Holds periodic Open Houses teaching fire prevention.
 The U.L.
 Harman Memorial Hall is a full service Banquet Facility.
 The hall is located 110 Firehouse Lane in Marydel, Delaware 19964 .
 Meals are catered by the Fireman & Ladies Auxiliary of the Marydel Fire Company.
 They can handle small or large Banquets up to 300 people.
 It is our Goal to make your event truly "special" with delicious food served in a beautiful and cheerful atmosphere.
 If there is anything we can do to make your occasion more memorable, please let us know.